Pro Bono Requirement

 Pro Bono hours are logged in Symplicity.
 To enter pro bono experience hours, click on the “Pro Bono Tab” and then click "Add New."
-Type the name of the organization in the "[enter name]."
+Type in the name in the "organization" field.
 If the organization is not in the system, please enter it in the "New Organization" field.
 To enter hours, click "Add Hours."
 You will need to click “Add Hours” each date that you worked.
 Continue filling in the requested information.
 Please email Dee Westcott in Career Services to inform him upon completing a particular pro bono experience or project.